groovemonkey/dxhacker/readme.md

 implement getIP() and getHostname() in Network.rb, which take any device identifier and spit out the appropriate form (decoupling!) decide how "NSC" (non-story characters) will be modeled: documents and browsing history?
-Anything else? for story scripting: add document creation commands on Computer (for journals, hints, etc.)
+Anything else? for story scripting: add document creation commands on Computer (for journals, hints, etc.) remove Network#arp and Network#rarp functions -- switch everything to using getHostname() and getIP().